bluekitchen/btstack/port/rp2040-tinyusb/README.md

 ## Build

-The port requires the Raspberry Pi Pico SDK.
-Set `PICO_SDK_PATH` to the SDK root, then configure and build from this directory:
+The port requires the Raspberry Pi Pico SDK and TinyUSB.
+Set `PICO_SDK_PATH` and `PICO_TINYUSB_PATH` to their respective roots, then configure and build from this directory:

 ```
 mkdir build && cd build